NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### [BC WA](#bc-wa) -> [WA123](#wa123)
 You can cancel your [Blade Counter Weapon Action](#bc-wa) after the sixth hit with another Weapon Action input.
-This increases the total potency of the counter by cancelling the end lag of with [WA123](#wa123).
+This increases the total potency of the counter by cancelling the end lag with [WA123](#wa123).

 ```{danger}